jererobles/mesh-ai/README.md

 ## How it works

-This section in WIP.
+This section is a WIP.

 ### Persona

 Just like no single human has the knowledge or is trained to do every task, it is unreasonable to expect one model with a fixed set of parameters to handle every user input.

-A Persona is just an instance of GPT3.5 with a predetermined set of parameters and more importantly, a conversation seed that defines the capabilities and personality of the agent.
-It is also possible, although optional, to set a `transformer` function and a `validation` function.
+A Persona is just an instance of GPT3.5 with a predefined set of parameters and more importantly, a conversation seed that defines the capabilities and personality of the agent.
+It is also possible, although optional, to pass a `transformer` function and a `validation` function.
 See [other/personas.ts](https://github.com/jererobles/mesh-ai/blob/main/other/personas.ts) for more information.

 ### API

 Any backend system that the AI may decide to call.
-We avoid implementing too much website-specific parsing logic as these are prone to break over time — instead we prefer to let the language models make sense of the context by translating it to something more amenable to the AI e.g. HTML -> Markdown.
+We avoid implementing too much website-specific parsing logic as these are prone to break over time — instead we prefer to let the language model make sense of the context by translating it to something more amenable e.g. HTML -> Markdown.

 ### Model